cesaregarza/SplatTopConfig/argocd/README.md

 The day-to-day flow is therefore:
 1. Merge to `main` → CI publishes images and validates the chart (no live apply).
-2. ArgoCD notices the Git change and auto-syncs dev/staging plus prod (prune + self-heal).
+2. ArgoCD notices the Git change, refreshes the prod application, and reports it `OutOfSync`.
+3. An operator reviews the diff, waits for the allowed window if necessary, and runs `argocd app sync splattop-prod`.
-3. Keep an eye on the Argo UI to confirm the sync succeeded; if it fails, address the diff or re-run the sync.
+4. Keep an eye on the Argo UI to confirm the sync succeeded; if it fails, address the diff or re-run the sync.
-4. If ArgoCD is unavailable, run the manual workflow to perform a one-off Helm deployment.
+5. If ArgoCD is unavailable, run the manual workflow to perform a one-off Helm deployment.

 ## Additional Resources